ODOT-PTS/TNExT/README.md

     set to run on PostgreSQL 9.4.
 3.	**[PostGIS](http://postgis.net/install/) extension** to PostgreSQL to enable spatial analysis.
 4.	**Database dumps**.
 Database dumps can be found [here](https://drive.google.com/open?id=0Bx4Zxars8NaNOWNxTlctME92OGc).
 Note that database dumps have to be restored with the same name.
+In other words, `winter16.backup` should be restored to a postgreql database named `winter16`.
 5.	**Java IDE**.
 For development purposes, any Java IDE can be used to clone the source code available at the GitHub repository.
 Otherwise, the source code can be downloaded directly from GitHub.